noalistic/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 10: a script that references another file

 Task 11: a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

+Task 12: a script that creates a directory with permissions 751 in the working directory